 Lingcod, Ophiodon elongatus

 The Lingcod, Ophiodon elongatus, whose Spanish common name is molva is not a true Cod and is a species in the family Hexagrammidae, the Greenlings, known collectively as molvas in Mexico.
-Globally, there is only one species in the genus Ophiodon, this species found in Mexican waters of the extreme Northwest coast of Baja of the Pacific.
+Globally, there is only one species in the genus Ophiodon, the species described herein, which is found in Mexican waters of the extreme northwest coast of Baja.

-The Lingcod are a large species with a long elongated cylindrical body that narrow toward the tail.
-They are gray to brown in color, greenish or bluish, with darker and lighter spotting and lighter ventrally.
+The Lingcods have large elongated cylindrical bodies that narrow toward the tail.
+They are gray to brown in color, with greenish or bluish tints, with darker and lighter spotting and are lighter ventrally.
 They have a prominent white lateral line.
-The anal fin has three spines and twenty one to twenty four rays; the caudal fin is truncated; the dorsal fin has twenty four to twenty seven spines and twenty one to twenty four rays and is long separated into two parts with a notch.
-The head has a large mouth that extends past the eyes equipped with small pointed teeth interspersed with large canine-like teeth.
+Their anal fin has three spines and 21 to 24 rays and their caudal fin is truncated.
+Their dorsal fin has 24 to 27 spines and 21 to 24 rays; it is long and separated into two parts with a notch.
+Their head has a large mouth that extends past the eyes and is equipped with small pointed teeth interspersed with large canine-like teeth.
 They have a cirrus above the eye.
-The head does not have scales however the body is covered with scales.
+Their head is scaleless, however, their body is covered with scales.

-The Lingcod, mainly due to their size are a straightforward identification.
-They are similar to the Cabezon, Scorpaenichthys marmaratus (lack large teeth).
+The Lingcod is straightforward to identify, mainly due to its size.
+It is similar to the Cabezon, Scorpaenichthys marmoratus (lacks large teeth).

 The Lingcod is considered to be an excellent food fish and sold commercially.

 Lingcod, Ophiodon elongates: Fish caught in Erendira, Baja California, February 2015.
 Photo courtesy of Chris Wheaton.